 Voiceover Demos

-To get started in voiceovers, you’ll need to record in a home studio.
+To get started in voiceovers, you’ll need to record from a home studio.
 Among the previous “getting started” sites above, there are numerous other studio/gear resources.
 The Voiceover Bodyshop guys (Dan Leonard and George Whitam) have a great podcast series, “Tech Talk”, and other topics.
-Here’s their Youtube and Facebook pages to browse through previous episodes.
-If you are focusing on a website at some point, the recent episode with Joe Davis from Voice Actor Websites is a good one – they helped me build my site and for a reasonable cost.
+Here are their Youtube and Facebook pages to browse through previous episodes.

-If you like videos, the Booth Junkie (Mike Delgaudio) has been making VERY informative videos for a long time – he does a great job talking about the basics and goes out of his way on actual demonstrations.
+If you like videos, the Booth Junkie (Mike Delgaudio) has been making VERY informative videos on studio gear for a long time – he does a great job talking about the basics and goes out of his way on actual demonstrations.
 Here’s one about setting up a studio.
 He does a lot of other studio/gear tutorials, microphone comparisons, and all sorts of other very helpful industry topics.

 VO Rates